RuanEmanuell/todonode/README.md

      Now to run the project, you will use: npm run dev (you can change that in package.json)

+You also need to go to the 'src/utils/database.js' file and put your mongoDB key in there in order to use the database connector.

 ### Here are some images of the project running: